shamim0754/AlgorithmDatastructure/readme.md

 3. Every child must have only one parent:
 4. Recursive Data Structure: tree recursively contain another tree that contais data
 5. Number of Edges is N-1 : if a tree have n th node then edge must be n-1

+Applications of Trees
+Trees and their variants are an extremely useful data structure with lots of practical applications.

+1. Heap tree  is used for heifz used in modern routers to store routing information.
+2. Most popular databases use B-Trees, B+ tree and T-Trees  to implement indexing
+3. Compilers use a syntax tree to validate the syntax of every program you write.
+3. BST tree is used quicker search than Linked List note : it will slower than array
+4. BST tree is used quicker insert/delete than array but slower than Unordered Linked Lists
+5. K-D Tree: A space partitioning tree used to organize points in K dimensional space.
+6. Trie : Used to implement dictionaries with prefix lookup.
+7. Suffix Tree : For quick pattern searching in a fixed text.

 Linear data structures like arrays, stacks, queues and linked list have only one way to read the data.
 But a hierarchical data structure like a tree can be traversed in three different ways.
 ![alt text](images/tree-traversal.jpg)